tvlad1234/pico-rv32ima/README.md

 Based on [mini-rv32ima by CNLohr](https://github.com/cnlohr/mini-rv32ima).

 ## How it works
 This project uses [CNLohr's mini-rv32ima](https://github.com/cnlohr/mini-rv32ima) RISC-V emulator core to run Linux on a Raspberry Pi Pico.
 It uses two 8 megabyte SPI PSRAM chips as system memory.
+To alleviate the bottleneck introduced by the SPI interface of the PSRAM, a 4kb cache is used.
+The cache implementation comes from [xhackerustc's uc32-rvima project](https://github.com/xhackerustc/uc-rv32ima).

 ## Requirements
 - a Raspberry Pi Pico (or other RP2040 board)